 In the mid-70s, Don Henley was attached to jewelry designer Loree Rodkin.
-They apparently had a significant breakup that inspired a couple of the Eagles hit songs, "Wasted Time" and parts of "Hotel California."
+They reportedly had a significant breakup that inspired a couple of the Eagles hit songs, "Wasted Time" and parts of "Hotel California."

 "Had I married Don and had that baby, and had she been a girl, I would have named her Sara.
 But there was another woman in my life named Sara, who shortly after that became Mick's wife, Sara Fleetwood," Nicks told Billboard.